majoren1312/botworkers/README.md

 # botworkers
 workers, earn money for me.
+(Rättelse, earn more for us)